griffitp12/daily-tracker/README.md

 The next chunk I plan on accomplishing is creating a monthly data view, which will show tallied data.
 I also want to add the option to track run distance.

 ## Instillation and setup instructions
-Fork, clone, and then:
+Fork, clone, and then

-To install dependancies:
+- To install dependancies:

 `npm install`

-To compile and set up the Vue SPA for hot-reloading:
+- To compile and set up the Vue SPA for hot-reloading:

 `npm run serve`

-To compile and run the Node server:
+- To compile and run the Node server:

 `npm run back`

-To set tsc to watch mode if you'd like to make changes to the back end in realtime:
+- To set tsc to watch mode if you'd like to make changes to the back end in realtime:

 `tsc -w`